owin/owin/spec/middleware-1.0.0-draft.1.md

  - **Server**: xxx

 ## 3. Middleware

-An OWIN Application (as defined by an AppFunc) can be modeled as Middleware components layered in a pipeline.
+An OWIN Application (as defined by an AppFunc) can be modelled as Middleware components layered in a pipeline.

 Each Middleware receiving a request may perform some processing on the request,